John Edward Gray Hill: Travels and works

-Hill travelled, especially in Greater Syria, and published With the Beduins (1891), illustrated by photographs taken by his wife.
+Hill travelled, especially in the region of Syria, and published With the Beduins (1891), illustrated by photographs taken by his wife.
 He visited the independent missionary to Transjordan William Lethaby (1837–1909) at Al-Karak, in 1890.
 In 1891 he visited Sahab.
 He wrote for the Palestine Exploration Fund journal about journeys east of the Jordan River (1895), and to Petra (1896).

 In 1896 Hill first published on the site Qasr Al-Kharanah.
 He explored in 1897 the mouth of Wadi Mujib on the Dead Sea.
 Details of his travels, and of those of Louis-Hugues Vincent in the same areas, appeared in the Provincia Arabia (1904–1909, 3 vols.) of Rudolf Ernst Brünnow and Alfred von Domaszewski.

 Hill's travels were restricted by local security issues, and he had to abandon plans to visit Qusayr 'Amra.
 An earlier journey to Petra, in 1890, had resulted in Hill and his wife being detained for ten days by Arabs asking for payment.
 Hill's successful Petra journey of 1896 was his fourth attempt.
 The Bedouin considered that more casual tourism in the area, which was being supported by the central government and plans for the Hejaz railway, threatened a traditional pattern of camel hire and pilgrim travel.

 In 1903 Caroline Gray Hill published in The Windsor Magazine an article "A Journey by the Way of the Philistines", about a route starting in El Qantara, Egypt and passing through Arish and what is now the Gaza Strip, to Bethlehem.
 She related that this journey had been made twice with her husband, and once without him.
 The article is illustrated by her own paintings and photographs, and mentions their guide George Mabbedy.